For Index of Brides, CLICK

 LEONARD – GRAHAM

-yesterday at high noon, at the Church of St. Mary Magdalene, when Miss
+high noon, at the Church of St. Mary Magdalene, when Miss Frances Clapp

-Frances Clapp Leonard, youngest daughter of Dr. and Mrs. H. A. Leonard, was
+Leonard, youngest daughter of Dr. and Mrs. H. A. Leonard, was united in

-united in matrimony to Mr. Robert J. E. Graham, son of Mr. and Mrs. R. J.
+matrimony to Mr. Robert J. E. Graham, son of Mr. and Mrs. R. J. Graham, of

-wore a charming gown of white charmeuse, with panel effect of silver lace,
+charming gown of white charmeuse, with panel effect of silver lace, and court

 roses.
 Her veil was a gracefully